Maricopa County community service agencies.

 The state of Arizona Career Information Systems is widely available in Maricopa County.
 The centers can provide residents access to career exploration tools.
 They will assess the clients skills, interests, and values and to sort occupations.
 Also clients can get information with your job search and career development.
 Also, throughout the county are a number of One-Stop Career Centers which can provide additional support.

 Computer classes are available at community service centers.
-Residents can learn the basics of using the computer, such as applications such as Microsoft Excel and Word, cutting and pasting, using the mouse, internet searches, saving, printing, etc.
+Residents can learn the basics of using the computer, such as applications such as Microsoft Excel and Word, cutting and pasting, using the mouse, internet searches, saving, printing, etc. These can help with anyone who wants a job from their home or at work at home position.

 Workshops can enhance an unemployed persons or job seekers interview techniques.
 Preparation and practice for the job interview will increase the candidates confidence and success rate.
 It can often make the difference between getting hired or not.